KhamessiTaha/CosmoArchitects/README.md

 ## **Features**

 - **Interactive 3D Visualization**: View the solar system in an interactive manner with the ability to zoom, pan, and rotate.
-- **Real-time Celestial Body Data**: Visualize the position of planets, NECs, NEAs, and PHAs using NASA's Keplerian parameters.
+- **NASA's Celestial Body Data**: Visualize the position of planets, NECs, NEAs, and PHAs using NASA's Keplerian parameters.
 - **Orbital Trajectories**: Explore the colored orbital trajectories of celestial bodies, with options to enable/disable specific orbits.
-- **Speed & Timeline Control**: Control the speed of the simulation and jump to a specific date to observe the solar system at any given time.
+- **Speed & Timeline Control**: Control the speed of the simulation to observe the solar system at different speeds.
-- **Labels and Views**: Toggle labels for celestial objects and switch between exterior and interior spaceship views.
+- **Labels and Views**: Toggle labels for celestial objects (NEOs).
-- **AI-Powered Orbit Calculation**: Leverage AI tools for code generation and accurate calculation of orbital parameters for dynamic simulations.

 ---

 ## **Technologies Used**

-- **3D Graphics**: Built using open-source 3D graphics libraries like Three.js/WebGL.
+- **3D Graphics**: Built using open-source 3D graphics library Three.js.
-- **NASA Data Integration**: Celestial body data retrieved from NASA’s Small Body Database and other public datasets.
+- **NASA Data Integration**: Celestial body data retrieved from NASA’s Small Body Database and other public datasets/APIs.
 - **Orbital Propagator**: Implemented to calculate real-time movement of celestial bodies in the dynamic orrery.
-- **Web Application**: Developed as a web-based application, ensuring accessibility across multiple browsers (tested on Chrome, Firefox, Safari).
+- **Web Application**: Developed as a web-based application, ensuring accessibility across multiple browsers (tested on Chrome, Firefox, Safari) and devices.
-- **AI Assistance**: Utilized AI to assist with orbit generation and handling data for real-time simulations.

 ---